nasa/cumulus-docs/docs/deployment.md

     $ cd cumulus

+Optionally, If you are deploying a particular version(tag), ref or branch of Cumulus core, you should check out that particular reference

+    $ git checkout \<ref/branch/tag\>

 Install and configure the local build environment and dependencies using npm

     $ npm install
-    $ npm run ybootstrap
+    $ npm run ybootstrap[Troubleshooting^4]

 Build the cumulus application

     $ npm run build

-**Note**: In-house SSL certificates may prevent successful bootstrap. (i.e. `PEM_read_bio` errors)

 #### Prepare DAAC deployment repository {#prepare-deployment}

-_If you already are working with an existing `<daac>-deploy` repository that is configured appropriately for the version of Cumulus you intend to deploy or update, skip to [Prepare AWS configuration. ](#prepare-config)_
+_If you already are working with an existing `<daac>-deploy` repository that is configured appropriately for the version of Cumulus you intend to deploy or update, skip to [Pre pare AWS configuration. ](#prepare-config)_

-Go to the same directory level as the cumulus repo download
+Go to the same directory level as the cumulus repo download (e.g. cumulus/..)

     $ cd ..